Start the project – Plone deployment

-The cookieplone equips you with essential tools to initiate a local development environment.
-Create a new Project offers two methods to launch your project: manually starting the Backend and Frontend servers, or utilizing a Docker Compose stack.
+Cookieplone equips you with essential tools to initiate a local development environment.
+Create a new project offers two methods to launch your project: manually starting the backend and frontend servers, or utilizing a Docker Compose stack.

-This method requires two terminals as both Backend and Frontend operate in "foreground mode".
+This method requires two terminal sessions, as both backend and frontend operate in "foreground mode".
 It's optimal for local development due to its swift change and restart cycle.
 However, accessing each server on their internal ports can lead to CORS issues in real-world deployments.

 Navigate to the project's root folder and execute: